domenicurso/mark/README.md

 ### Platform Support

 - **macOS**: Full support including all features
-- **Linux/Windows**: Basic support with some limitations (idle detection and app detection may require platform-specific implementations)
+- **Linux/Windows**: Not supported, but implementations are welcome

 ## Installation